Randomization Test for the Specification of Interference Structure: Numerical Simulations

 Note that Exposure 1 is coarser than Exposure 2 and that only Exposure 2 is correct when $\tau > 0$.
 For Exposure 1, it is natural to set $\kappa = 2$ such that $\tilde{\mathcal{E}}_i = \{(Z_i, 0), (Z_i, 1)\}$, and $\mathcal{N}(2) = \{ i \in [n]: |\mathcal{P}_i| > 0 \}$.
 For Exposure 2, we set $\kappa = 4$ such that $\tilde{\mathcal{E}}_i = \{(Z_i, 0), \ldots, (Z_i, 3)\}$ and $\mathcal{N}(4) = \{ i \in [n]: |\mathcal{P}_i| = 3 \}$.

-To construct the focal subpopulation $\mathcal{S}$, we consider the following three approaches: (i) MIS method, (ii) random selection of $|\mathcal{N}(\kappa)| / 2$ focal units, and (iii) biclique method.
-Here, note that finding the largest independent set and finding the largest biclique are both NP-hard problems, and, thus, we approximate their solutions using a greedy vertex coloring algorithm and the binary inclusion-maximal biclustering method, respectively.\footnote{ Specifically, in the Monte Carlo simulations and the empirical illustrations below, we use the functions {\ttfamily greedy\_vertex\_coloring} and {\ttfamily BCBimax} in the R packages {\ttfamily igraph} and {\ttfamily biclust}, respectively. } For (i) and (ii), we set $R = 2000$.
-For (iii), we draw treatment assignments 9 million times from $\mathbb{P}_{\bm{Z}}$ to create $\mathcal{Z}_0$.
+To construct the focal subpopulation $\mathcal{S}$, we consider the following four approaches: (i) 3-net (MIS of $\bm{G}$), (ii) 2-net (MIS of $\bm{A}$), (iii) random selection of $|\mathcal{N}(\kappa)| / 2$ focal units, and (iv) biclique.
+Here, note that finding the largest independent set and finding the largest biclique are both NP-hard problems, and, thus, we approximate their solutions using a greedy vertex coloring algorithm and the binary inclusion-maximal biclustering method, respectively.\footnote{ Specifically, in the Monte Carlo simulations and the empirical illustrations below, we use the functions {\ttfamily greedy\_vertex\_coloring()} and {\ttfamily BCBimax()} in the R packages {\ttfamily igraph} and {\ttfamily biclust}, respectively. } For (i)--(iii), we set $R = 2,000$.
+For (iv), we draw treatment assignments 8 million times from $\mathbb{P}_{\bm{Z}}$ to create $\mathcal{Z}_0$.

 For each setup, we perform our randomization test using the KW, ACD, and OLS statistics under the nominal significance level of 5\%.
 The OLS statistic is obtained as the $F$-statistic for the OLS estimate of $\beta_2$ in \eqref{eq:OLS}, where we set $X_i(\bm{z}) = \max_{j \in \mathcal{P}_i} z_j$ for Exposure 1 and $X_i(\bm{z}) = \sum_{j \in \mathcal{P}_i} z_j$ for Exposure 2.
 In addition to these three tests, we also report the results from the Simes-corrected $p$-value based on them.
-The following results are based on 1,000 Monte Carlo replications.
+The following results are based on 500 Monte Carlo replications.

 Figures \ref{fig:MC1} and \ref{fig:MC2} show the rejection frequency of each method for different $\tau$ values in DGPs 1 and 2, respectively.
 In each figure, panels (a) and (b) present the simulation results for Exposures 1 and 2, respectively.
 When $\tau = 0$, for all methods and test statistics, the rejection frequencies are sufficiently close to the nominal level in both DGPs, which is consistent with our theory.
 Particularly in DGP 1, the power of these tests quickly increases as $\tau$ increases, suggesting the consistency of our testing procedure.
 However, in DGP 2, we find that the power of the OLS statistic based on Exposure 2 is significantly reduced.
 This may be due to ``model misspecification'' in the OLS regression caused by the mishandling of the nonlinearity of the $g$ function in this DGP.
 Note that the OLS model with Exposure 1 is also a misspecified model; however, the magnitude of the misspecification is mild relative to that of Exposure 2.
 Even when Exposure 2 is used in DGP 2, the KW statistic remains sufficiently powerful.